 Locate the listed references for your assigned or reference facility.

 Review the licensee’s procedures and develop an understanding of the licensee’s expectations for the conduct of operations.
-These efforts should include comparison to implementation such as control room logs, equipment outofservice logs, standing orders, night orders, operator work-arounds, work control center activities, and briefings.
+These efforts should include comparison to implementation such as control room logs, equipment out-of-service logs, standing orders, night orders, operator work-arounds, work control center activities, and briefings.

 Observe at least two different shift turnovers, including RO and SRO turnover and verify that activities are conducted in accordance with procedures.